Feel free to get in touch with us if you need any help! We’ll be happy to assist you.

 Fair game? - Is your team the underdog?
 If so, you may stand to gain more skill rating when winning, and also lose less when losing the match.
 It’s the opposite for overdogs, gain less for the wins and lose more for losses.

 Skill Rating Decay - Notice that your skill rating is slowly creeping downward when you are not playing?
 This is called decay.
 You will lose 50 skill rating per day after an initial grace period of 7 days.
 Only Master and Grandmaster ranked players are affected by decay, and if you decay in Top 500, you will drop out of the Top 500 ladder instantly.
-Playing a single game will reset the grace period for skill rating decay.
+To stop decay you will need to play 1 game per day, or 7 games a week.

 All that being said, the skill rating system is far from perfect, and it can be frustrating to play competitive when you find yourself playing with trolls or getting into a big losing streak.
 We encourage players to take a break when this happens, which can help, but we also offer piloted and group/duo services for climbing the skill rating ladder, you can find out more about this over here.